Skip to main content

 3 mentions Positive Neutral Negative

-Players find the emotional experience of the game to be a mix of joy and frustration; while engaging exploration and challenges can enhance enjoyment, unexpected setbacks like losing a save file can lead to feelings of heartbreak and loss.
-The emotional highs of mastering difficult bosses are often tempered by moments of confusion and disappointment.
+Players find the emotional experience of the game to be a mix of joy and frustration; while engaging exploration and challenges can be rewarding, moments like losing a save file can be deeply disheartening.
+The emotional highs of enjoyment are often contrasted with feelings of confusion and heartbreak, particularly when unexpected setbacks occur.

 • “I was enjoying this game so much and having the game erase my save file with no warning was absolutely heartbreaking.”

-• “This worked in its favor a lot of the time; however, it sometimes made me feel lost, such as burning trees for an entire bonus area, which I did not notice while playing.”
+• “This worked in its favor a lot of the time; however, it sometimes made me feel lost, such as burning trees for an entire bonus area.
+I did not notice that when playing.”

 • “You can always mitigate the difficulty by engaging in a wholesome amount of juicy exploration to grab more XP and items, but every boss requires that you learn how to fight them properly and master the challenge rather than brute forcing it.”